Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

-We have calculated the dipole field at the muon stopping site assuming all three muon sites are equally occupied.
-Note that very similar field distributions are produced by just considering the two lower-energy muon sites, therefore we cannot be certain whether or not the third site is occupied.
-Further we assume that there is no contribution to the spectra from the contact hyperfine interaction that would arise from overlap between the electronic and muon spin wavefunctions; this is consistent with our work on La$_3$Ni$_2$O$_7$~\cite{Khasanov_La327_arxiv_2024}.
-As the magnetic structure is not fully understood, we have taken the structure proposed in Ref.~\onlinecite{Zhang_NatCom_2020} as a starting point, with an antiferromagnetically-coupled spin density wave on the outer two Ni layers, using the $q$-vector obtained in our NPD measurements.
+The dipole field at the muon stopping site were calculated by assuming all three muon sites are equally occupied.
+Note that very similar field distributions are produced by just considering the two lower-energy muon sites, therefore one cannot be certain whether or not the third site is occupied.
+It was further assumed that there is no contribution to the spectra from the contact hyperfine interaction that would arise from overlap between the electronic and muon spin wavefunctions; this is consistent with our work on La$_3$Ni$_2$O$_7$~\cite{Khasanov_La327_arxiv_2024}.
+As the magnetic structure is not fully understood, we have taken the structure proposed in Ref.~\onlinecite{Zhang_NatCom_2020} as a starting point, with an antiferromagnetically-coupled spin density wave on the outer two Ni layers, using the $q$-vector $\textit{\textbf{q}}=(0, 0.574, 0)$ obtained in our NPD measurements, see the Supplemental Materail part.\cite{Supplementa_Information} Note that this value of the $q-$vector stays relatively close to $\textit{\textbf{q}}=(0, 0.62, 0)$ reported by Zhang {\it et al.} in Ref.~\onlinecite{Zhang_NatCom_2020}.
 Whilst this reproduces many of the features seen in the experiment, we find that this structure gives too much weight to fields near zero; to resolve this, we introduce a small moment on the inner Ni layer.
 As $\mu$SR is not a $q$-resolved probe, we cannot categorically determine the ordering in this layer, hence we make the simplest assumption that the inner layer is also a SDW with the same wavevector, with a phase offset of $90^\circ$ from both outer layers, as shown in Fig.~\ref{fig:muon_sites}~(b).
 We use a maximum moment of 2.81~$\mu_\textrm{B}$ on the outer Ni layers, consistent with the full moment of Ni, and the inner moment scaled to $\sim8\%$ of this value, as predicted by DFT calculations~\cite{LaBollita2024Electronic}.